weplenish/flutter-plugins/login_with_amazon/README.md

 ## Getting Started

-The api key must be changed on a per platform basis in accordance with the following instructions.
+The API key must be changed on a per platform basis in accordance with the following instructions.

 - [Android](https://developer.amazon.com/docs/login-with-amazon/create-android-project.html#add-api-key)
+  - in brief, after generating the API key on amazon, you must add it to your android project in the file app/src/main/assets/api_key.txt
+  - you will likely need multiple keys, one for your debug application, and one for the live one as noted by amazon in the above documentation
 - [iOS](https://developer.amazon.com/docs/login-with-amazon/register-ios.html#ios-bundle-id-and-api-keys)

 ### Methods